 The Content Marketing Funnel

 Not everyone reading your content is at the same place.
 Some have never heard of you.
-Some are comparing you against two competitors and some are one nudge away from buying.
+Some are comparing you against two competitors, and some are one nudge away from buying.

 The classic mistake?
 Pouring everything into top-of-funnel awareness content and then wondering why none of it converts.
 A blog full of “what is X” posts with no bridge to a decision is a very popular way to generate traffic that never turns into revenue.